Edmonson, Texas

 Edmonson is a town in Hale County, Texas, United States.
 The population was 86 at the 2020 census.

 Geography

-Edmonson is located in northern Hale County at (34.281695, –101.900998).
+Edmonson is located in northern Hale County.
 Texas State Highway 194 runs through the town, leading southeast 13 mi to Plainview, the county seat, and northwest 30 mi to Dimmitt.

 According to the United States Census Bureau, Edmonson has a total area of 1.1 km2, all of it land.